samunt/NodeJS-Shopify-Scraper/README.md

-Welcome to the Shopify scrape for NodeJS!
+Welcome to the simplest Shopify scraper for NodeJS!

 Use this as a starter application to effectively scrape a Shopify website.
 You can run it from the console, or deploy it with a cronjob to scrape and save data to your DB around the clock!